leoarnold/puppet-cups/.github/CONTRIBUTING.md

   at /etc/puppetlabs/code/environments/production/modules/cups/manifests/params.pp:17 on node nina.initech.com
   ```

-Please make sure that you described what you **expected to happen**, preferable in the "**In order to**" step.
+Please make sure that you describe what you **expected to happen**, preferably in the "**In order to**" step.

 ## Pull requests

 Did you already open an issue?
-Opening an issue and discussion shortcomings first can save you a lot of time and trouble.
+Opening an issue and discussing shortcomings first can save you a lot of time and trouble.
-Maybe there is already uncommited work in progress to solve your issue.
+Maybe there is already uncommitted work in progress to solve your issue.
 Maybe there is a reason this module does not offer your desired functionality.
 Or maybe there is just a misunderstanding and we need to improve the documentation.

-### Development system setup
+### Development environment setup

 For test driven development it is imperative to be able to run acceptance tests.
 Assuming [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)